Opiliones: Etymology

 The Swedish naturalist and arachnologist Carl Jakob Sundevall (1801–1875) honored the naturalist Martin Lister (1638–1712) by adopting Lister's term Opiliones for this order, from Latin ōpiliō ("shepherd"), because these arachnids were known in Lister's days as "shepherd spiders"; Lister characterized three species from England (although not formally describing them, being a pre-Linnaean work).

 In England, the Opiliones are often called "harvestmen" or "harvest spiders".
 Folk-etymological explanations for this are numerous, such as that they appear during harvest season, or because of a superstitious belief that if one is killed there will be a bad harvest that year, but these are unfounded.
-More likely, as in other European languages which call them a word meaning "cutter" or "scyther", the original explanation is that their oddly shaped legs look like tiny sickles or scythes.
+More likely, as in other European languages which call them a word meaning "cutter" or "scyther", the original explanation may be that their oddly shaped legs look like tiny sickles or scythes.
 The alternative name "shepherd spiders" is sometimes attributed to the assumption that Englishmen knew of the shepherds in the Landes region of France who traditionally used stilts to better observe their wandering flocks from a distance, and so were reminded of them by the long-legged arachnid, but is much more likely just an extension of this agricultural imagery, with the farmer's implement changed to a shepherd's crook rather than a reaping tool.
 Compare similar developments in the Dutch words for Opiliones: hooiwagen (literally meaning "hay-wagon") and in southern dialects koewachter (literally "cowherd", one who herds cattle).

 English speakers may colloquially refer to species of Opiliones as "daddy longlegs" or "granddaddy longlegs".
 However, this name is also used for two other distantly related groups of arthropods: the crane flies of the superfamily Tipuloidea, as well as the cellar spiders of the family Pholcidae (which may be distinguished as "daddy long-leg spiders"), because of their similar appearance.